formform.expr

 interpret-walk

-(interpret-walk expr)(interpret-walk env expr)
+(interpret-walk expr)(interpret-walk expr env)

 Recursively calls interpret on given expression and all its subexpressions with a depth-first walk.